nucleus-be/zimbra/doc/source/modules/nug.rst

    Create a new account on the server

-   .. note:: The name passed in the JSON data should contain a domain name that exists on the server!
+   .. note:: The name passed in the payload should contain a domain name that exists on the server!

    :Request:
       .. code-block:: http